-- Proprietary/direct.
-You can only buy your software through your website.
-You control the entire experience and don’t need to pay a third party (except for your payments processor).
+- Proprietary/direct – Your software can only be bought through your website.
+You control the entire experience and don’t need to pay a third party (except for your payment processor).
 This is probably the most common model out there.

-- Partner programs.
-You pay a commission (or provide other benefits) to partners who promote your business (affiliate marketing) or act as service partners (Xero supposedly gets ~50% of their business through their partner program).
+- Partner programs – You pay a commission (or provide other benefits) to partners who promote your business (affiliate marketing) or act as service partners (Xero supposedly gets ~50% of its business through its partner program).
 This is usually an auxiliary channel.

 So as you can see, the architecture of your product pretty much defines your distribution.
 For instance, apps made for specific platforms have only one way to distribute, and the usual choice for SaaS products is direct distribution.

 Another factor that can determine your distribution is the market environment, i.e., consumer habits and your competition.
 If everyone on the market leverages some kind of third-party distribution model, it will be hard to penetrate the market relying only on direct sales.
 And yes, that even applies to Apple: